svartika/MarvelApp/README.md

             effectLiveData.postValue(new ClickEffect(item));
         }
     }

+In activity_main.xml, I pass the listener to recycler view via state

+     ...
+     <androidx.recyclerview.widget.RecyclerView
+    	  ...
+    	  app:marvelCharacterClickHandler="@{state.marvelCharacterClickedListener}"
+     ...

-Now, that my listener is in place.
-I added the listener in the View.
+Now, that my listener is being passed to the recycler view.
+I added the listener in the row items.
 In marvel_character_rv_item.xml

     ...